MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - Immersive Reader improvements:
   - Added support for Adverbs in the Parts of Speech experience we have in Immersive Reader.
 While reading an article within the Immersive Reader, open the Grammar Tools and switch on Adverbs within Parts of Speech to highlight all the adverbs on the page.
   - Added the ability to select any content on a webpage and open it in Immersive Reader.
 This ability enables users to use the Immersive Reader and all the Learning Tools, such as Line Focus and Read Aloud, across all websites.

+- Link doctor provides host correction and a search query to the users when they mistype a URL.
+For example: <br>
+A user mistypes "powerbi as "powerbbi".com.
+Link doctor will suggest "powerbi".com as a correction and create a link to search for "powerbbi" in case the user is looking for something different.

+- Allow users to save their decision to launch an external protocol for a specific site.
+Users can configure the [ExternalProtocolDialogShowAlwaysOpenCheckbox]( https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#externalprotocoldialogshowalwaysopencheckbox) policy to enable or disable this feature.

+- Users can set Microsoft Edge as their default browser directly from Microsoft Edge **Settings**.
+This makes it easier for users to change their default browser, within the context of the browser itself, instead of having to search through the operating system settings.
+To use this feature, go to *edge://settings/defaultBrowser* and click **Make default**.

+- Several DevTools updates, including new remote debugging support, UI improvements, and more.
+For more details, see [What's New In DevTools (Microsoft Edge 83)](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools).

 ### Policy updates